Ischaemic Affairs of the Heart

 It wasn't the first time this happened.

-During the following swim on Saturday, three days before the station-walk, things were more intense.
-This time the chest-pressure started during the second lap, with it becoming extraordinary by the 300m mark.
+During the following swim on Saturday, three days before the station–walk, things were more serious.
+This time the chest–pressure started during the second lap, with it becoming extraordinary by the 300m mark.
 I also noticed that my arms and shoulders were weirdly “heavy”.
 So I reluctantly stopped and got out.
 It took almost ten minutes before I felt normal again.

-The next morning I took my dog for a walk before breakfast, along a hilly 2km route we had done for years.
-Again there was chest-pressure and heavy arms, although not as intense as during the swim.
-I assumed I was out of shape, so maybe all I needed to do was take things easy for a couple of days.
+The following morning I took my dog for a walk before breakfast, along a hilly 2km route we had done for years.
+Again there was chest–pressure and heavy arms, although not as intense as during the swim.
+I assumed I was out of shape, so maybe all I needed was to take things easy for a couple of days.
 So on Monday did some light gardening and cleaning — no problem.
 Likewise Tuesday morning, again no problem.
 But during the walk to the station that afternoon… kapow.

 Ambulance

 So it was reasonable to assume I had at least 30 minutes to prepare.
 Plenty of time to pack an overnight bag and leave notes for the neighbours on how to feed the pets.
-Yet the knock on the door came so early that everything had to be slapped together in a mad rush.
-Managed to pack and lock up okay, but forgot to include two of the most important things: a toothbrush & toothpaste.
+But the knock on the door came so early that everything had to be slapped together in a mad rush.
+Managed to pack and lock up okay, but forgot to include two most important things: a toothbrush & toothpaste.

-During the unhurried drive — no sirens or swerving or running red lights — one of the paras took down my details & emergency contacts, inserted a cannula in my right arm & stuck silicone electrode-tabs onto my torso, recorded an ECG & measured my blood pressure.
+During the unhurried drive — no sirens or swerving or running red lights — one of the paras took down my details & emergency contacts, inserted a cannula in my right arm, stuck silicone electrode–tabs onto my torso, recorded an ECG & measured my blood pressure.
 She also asked me to describe what had happened, what medication I was taking, how old, tall and heavy I was, whether I smoked or drank alcohol and was there any history of cardiac illness in my family…

 Indeed there was.
 Almost every adult on my father's side has Type II Diabetes.
 My mother had hypertension for the last 50 years of her life.
 Most importantly, my father died of pericarditis when he was 52, his brother from thrombosis at 47 and the brother's son of a heart attack when he was 41.
 All of them suddenly without warning.